 Gone are the days when kids had to log into computers to access the internet.
-Nowadays, anyone can easily access information anytime and anywhere from their preferred mobile device: smartphones, tablets, and other Wi-Fi enabled gadgets.
+Nowadays, anyone can easily access information anytime and anywhere from their preferred mobile device: smartphones, tablets, and other Wi-Fi-enabled gadgets.
 With the continuous development of faster and more robust mobile networks, educators are looking into the iPad to help build a digital classroom experience.
-Since most schools are jumping into the digital bandwagon, are iPads necessary tools for education?
+Since most schools are jumping on the digital bandwagon, are iPads necessary tools for education?
 Let’s find out:

 From entertainment to education

 Tablet PCs like the iPad were primarily used as devices for mobile entertainment.
 With the growth of next generation mobile networks like Verizon Wireless, people are getting hooked on the portable tablet craze.
 Since tablets had bigger screens and faster processors, watching movies and playing games were more enjoyable.
 The “Tablet Generation” was born and the iPad was the gadget of choice, with over 80% of mobile PC sales in 2012.
 Due to the rising popularity of the iPad, educators now began to focus on this small, yet, powerful machine.
 It was time to harness technology and use it as a valuable tool for teachers and students.
 With this, the iPad ushered in a technological revolution in the education sector.